lhe17/nebula/README.md

 Pearson residuals are the distances between the raw count and its expected value standardized by its standard deviation.
 Pearson residuals obtained from fitting the NBMM can be used for normalization and downstream analyses.
-The current version v1.2.0 will output the marginal Pearson residuals, which regress out only the fixed-effect variables.
+The current version (v1.2.0) outputs the marginal Pearson residuals, which regress out only the fixed-effect variables.
-The next version will be including the conditional Pearson residuals, which further adjust for the subject-level random effects.
-The conditional Pearson residuals will be very useful in a situation where you need to remove the subject-level batch effects from the normalized residuals for your downstream analyses.
+The next version will be providing the conditional Pearson residuals, which further adjust for the subject-level random effects.
+The conditional Pearson residuals are very useful in a situation where one needs to remove the subject-level batch effects from the normalized residuals for downstream analyses.
 The Pearson residuals can be easily extracted by using the `nbresidual` function after successfully running the `nebula` function.
-In `nbresidual`, you should provide the object returned by the `nebula` function together with the same arguments including the count matrix, `id`, `pred` and `offset` you use in running the `nebula` function.
+In `nbresidual`, you should provide the object returned by the `nebula` function together with the same arguments including the count matrix, `id`, `pred` and `offset` used in running the `nebula` function.

 ``` r
 re = nebula(sample_data$count,sample_data$sid,pred=df,offset=sample_data$offset)